 £M Upscaling town centre smokefree zones - mass programme.
 0.020 Drink coach which supports alcohol plan and seeks getting more people into treatment.
 Provision of online support (inc. app and skype consultation where high risk).
 0.025 Acquire and implement chatbots to deal with simple customer enquires.
-Undertake more pro-active work within the tree team to prevent/reduce reactive 0.070 maintenance.
-Further investment in the skills of staff from front-line to management to deliver 0.400 continuous improvement.
-0.100 Procurment of new system that is fit for purpose to help manage the demands on the 0.000 Council's fleet of vehicles.
-0.200 Additional project officer to support Highway and Transportation initialitives.
+0.150 Undertake more pro-active work within the tree team to prevent/reduce reactive 0.130 maintenance.
+0.070 Further investment in the skills of staff from front-line to management to deliver 0.100 continuous improvement.
+0.100 Procurment of new system that is fit for purpose to help manage the demands on the Council's fleet of vehicles.
+0.200 Additional project officer to support Highway and Transportation initiaitives.
 0.040 Continuation of funding for 12mths + additional resource (2 project officers) until Mar 21 plus 1 FTE permanent Project officer.
-Additional work required to deliver identified 0.130 benefits.
-Additional resource to enforce Traffic Regulation Orders.
-0.090 Capacity to maximise external funding opportunities in Economic Regeneration 0.075 Employment of a Wellbeing and Training co-ordinator to work with the Council's own 0.050 workforce.
+Additional work required to deliver identified benefits.
+0.130 Additional resource to enforce Traffic Regulation Orders.
+0.090 Capacity to maximise external funding opportunities in Economic Regeneration 0.075 Employment of a Wellbeing and Training co-ordinator to work with the Council's own workforce.
 0.050 Increasing the range of materials that can be recycled (e.g. yoghurt pots etc.).
 0.100 The Council's Tree Planting Programme.
 0.385 Provision of signage/cycle lanes to address safety issues.
 0.100 Project to promote the use of hydrogen as a means of decarbonising transport, heating and industrial processes across the Borough.
-0.045 Engaging with College / Youth Council on Barnsley 2045 to identify and drive forward 0.450 related projects.
-0.150 Continue with street pastor initiative in the Town Centre providing support to individuals 0.405 vulnerable through drugs, alcohol and begging.
-0.105 Increase the number of town centre wardens currently being recruited from 4 to 8 (4 0 200 funded permanently plus additional 4 temporary for 3 years).
-0.300 New radio system to improve communications between traders, publicans and 0.022 operational professionals.
-0.022 Targeting town centre ASB and criminality hot spots through physical interventions (e.g 0.200 fencing).
-0.200 Development and introduction of a marketing plan to promote the Borough as a place 0.165 to live, work and visit (Independent Barnsley).
-0.105 Commission external support for 12 months to pilot the external delivery of a 0.050 comms/marketing strategy for the Market and wider town centre 0.050 There is a need to increase our communication focus to support the authority in respect of the SY Municipal Waste Strategy.
-Investments in in-cab technology will help to pin 0.080 point service improvement areas.
-Initially used to accommodate the Amazon Clicks pilot but ultimately to create a flexible 0.100 space on 1st floor.
+0.045 Engaging with College / Youth Council on Barnsley 2045 to identify and drive forward related projects.
+0.150 Continue with street pastor initiative in the Town Centre providing support to individuals vulnerable through drugs, alcohol and begging.
+0.105 Increase the number of town centre wardens currently being recruited from 4 to 8 (4 funded permanently plus additional 4 temporary for 3 years).
+0.300 New radio system to improve communications between traders, publicans and operational professionals.
+0.022 Targeting town centre ASB and criminality hot spots through physical interventions (e.g fencing).
+0.200 Development and introduction of a marketing plan to promote the Borough as a place to live, work and visit (Independent Barnsley).
+0.165 Commission external support for 12 months to pilot the external delivery of a comms/marketing strategy for the Market and wider town centre 0.050 There is a need to increase our communication focus to support the authority in respect of the SY Municipal Waste Strategy.
+Investments in in-cab technology will help to pin point service improvement areas.
+0.080 Initially used to accommodate the Amazon Clicks pilot but ultimately to create a flexible space on 1st floor.
 0.100 Redefine Food Hall units to look at a flexible letting space for start ups and opportunity 0.100 to promote a foodie market.
-0.100 Additional funding to enhance the Town Centre Events programme in 2020/21.
+Additional funding to enhance the Town Centre Events programme in 2020/21 0.150 Additional funding to enhance the Town Centre Events programme in 2020/21.
 0.150 Additional support to increase town centre cleanliness.
-0.050 Match funding to complete a masterplan for the Dearne Valley.
-0.100 Resources to fund a third round of the programme (Upto 10 businesses with potential 0 000 0.200 for some of those to re-locate to Barnsley). for some of those to re-locate to Barnsley).
-Resource to improve demand stimulation for South Yorkshire Superfast Broadband/ 0.100
+Match funding to complete a masterplan for the Dearne Valley.
+0.100 Resources to fund a third round of the programme (Upto 10 businesses with potential for some of those to re-locate to Barnsley).
+0.200 Resource to improve demand stimulation for South Yorkshire Superfast Broadband/ promote the use of 5G.
+0.100